jsocol/insert-ad-code/readme.txt

 I wanted to keep Insert Ad Code simple.
 (In the first versions, it didn't even have an admin page.)
 I also didn't want to reinvent the wheel, just add a few impressions to my AdSense account.

-= Why the `<!--more-->` tag? =
+= Why the &lt;!--more--&gt; tag? =

 1. I don't want to break up very short posts with ads.
 1. I don't want to go back and insert a new tag into all my old posts.
 1. I want the ads to appear once, after a couple of paragraphs, just like the `<!--more-->` tag.
-1.I want the tag to be easy to add via the WordPress editor.
+1. I want the tag to be easy to add via the WordPress TinyMCE editor.

 == License ==

-Copyright 2007  James Socol  (email : me@jamessocol.com)
+Copyright 2007  James Socol  (email: me@jamessocol.com)

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA